Associate Research Professor, PhD (Econ.)

-Research areas: auctions public procurement cartels municipal mergers municipal finances microeconometric methods political representation electoral systems voting
+Research areas: voting auctions public procurement cartels municipal mergers municipal finances microeconometric methods political representation electoral systems

-Besides pure academic research, Janne Tukiainen has written numerous reports to support policy work, for example on municipal finances and public procurement.
+Besides pure academic research, Janne Tukiainen has written numerous reports to support policy work, for example, on municipal finances and public procurement.
 He has participated actively in the public debate on these themes in the media.
-He has also been an expert witness in Finnish asphalt and timber cartels, and predatory pricing in milk market.
-Janne is an associate editor of the journal International Tax and Public Finance journal (2017-), and the editor of the (new) Journal of the Finnish Economic Association (2020-).
+He has also been a consultant and an expert witness in legal proceedings concerning Finnish asphalt and timber cartels, and predatory pricing in milk market.
+Janne is an associate editor of the International Tax and Public Finance journal (2017-), and the editor of the (new) Journal of the Finnish Economic Association (2020-).

-Hyytinen, A., Meriläinen, J., Saarimaa, T., Toivanen, O. and Tukiainen, J. When Does Regression Discontinuity Design Work?
+Hyytinen, A., Meriläinen, J., Saarimaa, T., Toivanen, O. and Tukiainen, J. (2018) When Does Regression Discontinuity Design Work?
 Evidence from Random Election Outcomes.
-Quantitative Economics (accepted).
+Quantitative Economics 9, 1019-1051.

-Hyytinen, A., Meriläinen, J., Saarimaa, T., Toivanen, O. and Tukiainen, J. Public Employees as Politicians: Evidence from Close Elections.
-American Political Science Review (accepted).
+Hyytinen, A., Meriläinen, J., Saarimaa, T., Toivanen, O. and Tukiainen, J. (2018) Public Employees as Politicians: Evidence from Close Elections.
+American Political Science Review, 112(1): 68-81.